gregsio/benchmarks/python/merge_dict/merge_dict_results.md

 ![img](./benchmark_results.png)
 ![img](./benchmark_results_standard_lib.png)

-We have been discussing various methods of merging Python dictionaries and testing their performance.
+We are discussing various methods of merging Python dictionaries and testing their performance.
 The methods we've been comparing are:

 - `update()`
 - Dictionary Comprehension